bro-academy/HTML-course-3/lesson-8.md

 This will allow you to quickly get into the technology.

-2. You need to add theory:
+2. If you need to add theory:
 [Interactive grid course](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-css-grid-by-building-a-magazine/step-1)

 Optional: Practice creating grids.
 Start with simple small examples.
 Rewrite the same examples you did with flex into grids.
 Take the [page](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-product-landing-page-project/build-a-product-landing-page) as the final example.